International Organizations (Course number POL 396)

 The challenges of trying to understand the interests, institutions, and information of actors in an international context are great, and much remains to be learned.
 The course is designed not just to familiarize students with IOs, but also to stimulate their curiosity about questions that really have yet to be answered satisfactorily.
 An important goal of the course is also to equip students with the analytical tools required to address such questions.

 Each class lecture will focus on one substantive question and apply one analytical tool.
 My goal is to be highly focused in each class on teaching about just a pair of ideas, one substantive and one analytical.
 In this pursuit, I am well aware that over the course of your lives, your interest in international affairs may wax and wane.
 But the analytical tools that we cover in class should travel with you throughout your life as your interests evolve.
 I will thus stress the wide applicability of the analytical tools we cover in each class, which extend well beyond the study of international cooperation.

 Note that the exams will be based on the substance and analytical tools.
 At the end of each lecture, I provide a summary of the main points we have learned.
-Along with the TA, I construct the exam questions based on these summary points.
+Along with the preceptors, I construct the exam questions based on these summary points.
 (We also construct some questions based on the main points of the readings.)
 The stress is on big ideas, not minutia.
 Moreover, the exam itself reinforces one of the analytical tools we learn about in class: Solving "time-inconsistent preference problems" using "credible commitments."
 Not sure what this means?
 You will be (or better be) by the mid-term...